 6.27.1 Applicability to language

-With the exception of unsafe programming (see 4 Language concepts) and the use of default cases, this vulnerability is not applicable to Spark, which ensures that a case statement provides exactly one alternative for each value of the expression's subtype.
-This restriction is enforced at compile time.
+With the exception of unsafe programming (see 4 Language concepts) and the use of default cases, this vulnerability is mitigated by SPARK, which ensures at compile time that a case statement provides exactly one alternative for each value of the expression's subtype.

 The others clause may be used as the last choice of a case statement to capture any remaining values of the case expression type that are not covered by the preceding case choices.
 If the value of the expression is outside of the range of this subtype (e.g., due to an uninitialized variable), then the resulting behaviour is well-defined (Constraint_Error is raised).
 Control does not flow from one alternative to the next.
 Upon reaching the end of an alternative, control is transferred to the end of the case statement.

 The remaining vulnerability is that unexpected values can be captured by the others clause or a subrange as case choice.
-For example, when the range of the type Character was extended from 128 characters to the 256 characters in the Latin-1 character type, an others clause for a case statement with a Character type case expression originally written to capture cases associated with the 128 characters type now also captures the 128 additional cases introduced by the extension of the type Character.
-Some of the new characters may have needed to be covered by the existing case choices or new case choices.
+The introduction of additional values may have been intended to have their own case alternatives but instead fall into the others category.
+Another example is the inclusion of additional values internal to a range (usually done by adding an enumeration value to an enumeration type but not at the first or last of that type), and some case statements choices hide the addition in a range of choices.

 6.27.2 Guidance to language users